zzhangjii/learning-library/workshops/autonomous-transaction-processing/LabGuide1100AppDev.md

 ```

 ```
-SQL> connect admin@testing_high
+SQL> connect admin@testing_high  (replace 'testing_high' with an appropriate service for your instance)
 ```
+Provide your admin password and you are in!

 ![](./images/1100/sqlcl.png)

 SQL PLUS

+For SQL*Plus, you will need to unzip the wallet in your local folder and edit sqlnet.ora as follows-

-- Edit the sqlnet.ora using nano file in /opt/oracle/database/wallet and change the line ?/network/admin:
+- Edit the sqlnet.ora file in /opt/oracle/database/wallet and change the line ?/network/admin:

 Before:
 ```